FishsemiCode/prebuilts-gcc-windows-arm/share/doc/gcc-arm-none-eabi/readme.txt

 On Linux and Mac OS X, either invoke with the complete path like this:
 $ $install_dir/gcc-arm-none-eabi-*/bin/arm-none-eabi-gcc

-or set the path like this:
+Or set path like this:
 $ export PATH=$PATH:$install_dir/gcc-arm-none-eabi-*/bin
-and run it with:
 $ arm-none-eabi-gcc

 On Windows (although the above approaches also work), it can be more convenient to either have the installer register environment variables, or run INSTALL_DIR\bin\gccvar.bat to set environment variables for the current cmd.

-For windows zip package, after decompression the toolchain can be invoked either with complete path like this:
+For windows zip package, after decompression we can invoke toolchain either with complete path like this:
 TOOLCHAIN_UNZIP_DIR\bin\arm-none-eabi-gcc
-or by running TOOLCHAIN_UNZIP_DIR\bin\gccvar.bat to set environment variables for the current cmd.
+or run TOOLCHAIN_UNZIP_DIR\bin\gccvar.bat to set environment variables for the current cmd.

 * Architecture options usage *